Breast Lift in Beverly Hills, CA

 Recovery After a Breast Lift

 At first, the breasts will feel tight and tender.
-They may be wrapped snuggly in bandages.
+You may return home with your breasts snugly wrapped in bandages.
 Temporary numbness, bruising, and swelling are not uncommon.
 We will provide pain relief prescription for a more comfortable recovery process.
 Rest as much as you can and avoid lifting, bending, or straining.
-Gentle walks every hour or two help with blood circulation and are recommended starting the day after surgery.
-Patients typically miss 1-2 weeks from work.
-Exercise and strenuous activities should be refrained from for 4-6 weeks after breast lift surgery.
+Gentle walks every hour or two help with blood circulation, and we recommend starting the day after surgery.
+Patients typically miss one to two weeks of work.
+Please restrain from intense exercise and other strenuous activities for four to six weeks after breast lift surgery.

 Will I Have Scarring After My Breast Lift?

 Scars are always visible immediately after breast surgery.
-These scars will typically begin to fade, usually starting after the first 6 – 12 weeks.
+These scars will typically begin to fade, usually starting after the first six to 12 weeks.
 As the scars age and mature, they will begin to blend into the rest of the skin.
 Believe it or not, “Mother Nature” dictates that this process can take as long as 18 – 24 months…so be patient.
 Dr. Stanton typically uses an incision around the areola, +/- an added vertical incision for larger breasts, for mastopexy procedures.
-This specialized technique hides scarring very effectively, for a natural-looking, but significantly lifted breast.
+This specialized technique hides scarring very effectively, for a natural-looking, but significantly lifted, breast

 Will a Mastopexy Affect My Ability to Breastfeed?

-Many of the milk ducts and the nipples are left intact during a breast lift procedure, preserving the ability to breastfeed in the future for most women.
-If you’re planning future pregnancies and hope to breastfeed, let Dr. Stanton know so this concern can be discussed in more detail.
-Pregnancy can significantly impact the breast’s shape and appearance.
+A breast lift procedure leaves many of the milk ducts and the nipples intact, preserving the ability to breastfeed in the future for most women.
+If you’re planning future pregnancies and hope to breastfeed, let Dr. Stanton know, so he can discuss this concern in more detail.
+Pregnancy can significantly impact the breasts’ shape and appearance.
 Many women wait for breast lift surgery until they are no longer planning additional pregnancies to ensure longevity of their results.

 Do you think a breast lift would help you regain your shape and confidence?
 Call our offices at 310-278-0077 to ask any questions or schedule a consultation.
-You can also reach out to us about breast lift surgery in Beverly Hills, CA via our online form.
+Dr. Stanton has a reputation as the best breast lift surgeon in Los Angeles.
+You can also reach out to us about breast lift surgery in Beverly Hills, CA, via our online form.